 Professor at the Technological Center for Nanoscience at UCF

 With this discovery, the team began to elaborate different paint colors using aluminum nanoislands in a double-sided mirror with a thickness in the nanometer scale.
-Then the leaves were crushed to be reduced to powder, so that it could be easily mixed with the binder used to manufacture ink.
+Then the leaves were crushed to be reduced to powder, so that it might be easily mixed with the binder used to manufacture ink.

-New paint could save jet fuel
+New paint might save jet fuel

 Chanda explains that the structural nature of paint allows a thin layer to be enough to color a surface.
 A single drop of the material would be enough to paint both sides of a door., according to the researcher.
 The lightness of the substance can have important applications in industry, especially in the manufacture of aircraft.